 The department also hosts Art Writing Writing Art, a very active postgraduate community who run a successful blog, Twitter feed and web site.
 We organise a wide range of cross-faculty events involving scholars from home and abroad.

-Members of the Department are closely involved in the following Faculty and cross-Faculty research centres:
+Members of the Department are closely involved in the following Faculty of Arts research centres:

-Close links also exist with national scholarly institutions such as the British Academy, the Association of Art Historians, the Paul Mellon Centre for Studies in British Art, the National Portrait Gallery, the Holburne Museum of Art, Bath and other such organisations.
+Close links exist with scholarly institutions such as the British Academy, the Association of Art Historians, the Paul Mellon Centre for Studies in British Art, the National Portrait Gallery, the Holburne Museum of Art, Bath and more.

 The University of Bristol is a member of the World Universities Network and members of our department engage frequently in activities related to the Network.